About this guide

 -

-A Kafka cluster to be proxied
+A Kafka cluster is available to be proxied.

 4.2.
 The required resources